The Difference Between Party Politics and Policy

 That one crazy Uncle won’t stop making ideological points about climate change.

 Nothing is accomplished.

-The above being a metaphor for what happens in party politics and on the Senate floor.
-If politics is all about “small government vs. big government ideology” and policy is all about “rational facts and figures”, but no one ever fuses the two, then we can expect that neither will be in their perfect form.
+The above is a metaphor for what happens in party politics and on the Senate floor.
+If politics is all about “small government vs. big government ideology” and policy is all about “rational facts and figures,” but no one ever fuses the two, then we can expect that neither will be in their most effective form.

-If policy analysts were carved from the politicians rib, it probably makes sense to get them working together again.
-I mean, ideologically, i’m all for individualism and specialization, but if an entire party is going to ignore the CBO and the CBO an entire party… what is the point of all the hard work?
+If policy analysts were carved from the politician’s rib, it probably makes sense to get them working together again.
+Ideologically, I’m all for individualism and specialization, but if an entire party is going to ignore the CBO and the CBO an entire party, what is the point of all the hard work?